 But I think there's another level that's not mentioned here.
 That level is 'great' instead of 'good'.
 As you perfect a craft and are uniquely serving a market, you start becoming overqualified for good - you start verging on great.
 What then?

 Another option is that great can manage good.
 Start putting more green hires under your great people and allow the great to move into a leadership role.
 Maybe you're a one-person operation that needs to hire a junior associate to start teaching the craft to.
 Great can help grow good in spades.
-This is an attractive option if you would like to maintain the business you've grown so far and not rebuild your clientele.
+This is an attractive option if you would like to maintain the business you've built so far and not rebuild your clientele.
 It's also great if you want to expand to support more clients.
 This is not so wonderful if you are a purest to your craft and don't want to branch into something different.

 Owning your own agency has similarities to working for someone else.
 You may find yourself capping your potential revenue if you aren't willing to grow when it is right.
 Raise prices -> find that new market.
 Maintain rates -> find that new hire.
 Do nothing -> be precisely where you are a year from now.